6 Favorite Scenic Places to Relax in Fairfax County Virginia

 3. Burke Lake Park, Fairfax Station

 Want a little bit more activity with your sitting?
-The marina at Burke Lake is open during the summer, and on weekends through October.
+The marina at Burke Lake is open during the spring and summer, and on weekends through October.
 Rent a canoe or row boat and head out for some fall fishing or just to chill on the lake.
 The Department of Game and Inland Fisheries raves about the largemouth bass population at the lake.

 Canoeing on Burke Lake